-Specific Issues that may have a negative effect on our mental health.
+Symptoms and Specific Issues that may have an effect on our health and wellbeing.

 Anxiety and Stress